ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ## Adding Availability Monitoring
 {: #availabilitymonitoring}

 {{site.data.keyword.prf_hublong}} isolates problems, identifies patterns, and improves performance before users are affected.
-You can test your app from locations around the world, integrate with delivery pipelines, and gain insights on how to continuously optimize your code.
+You can test your app from locations around the world, integrate with delivery pipelines, and gain insights about how to continuously optimize your code.

 **Note:** This tool integration is preconfigured and does not require any configuration parameters.
 You cannot reconfigure this tool integration.